amxnn05/Veda-AI-Assignment/README.md

 - **Clean printable PDF export**
 - **Smooth teacher-focused UX**

+## Per-Question Regeneration Feature
+The Per-Question Regeneration feature allows teachers to regenerate a single question from an already generated assessment without recreating the entire question paper.

+This improves:

+Flexibility
+AI control
+User experience
+Paper customization

+Instead of regenerating the full paper, only the selected question is replaced while preserving:

+Section structure
+Marks distribution
+Difficulty balance
+Overall paper format
 ## Adaptive Regeneration

   The analysis popup includes actions that allow the teacher to regenerate the paper intelligently.